promulo/sparkify/data_modelling_pg/README.md

 The ETL pipeline processes the raw data and populate the abovementioned tables.
 The raw data consists of several JSON-based files placed in the `data` directory.
-Two types of files are handled by the `etl.py` script: *log data* files containing songplay events and *song data* files containing individual songs information.
+Two types of files are handled by the `etl.py` script: **log data** files containing songplay events and **song data** files containing individual songs information.

 ### Requirements

 - Python 3.7 or above
 - PostgreSQL 12

-It is recommended the use of Python's `virtualenv` module for insuring runtime isolation.
+It is recommended the use of Python's `virtualenv` module for ensuring runtime isolation.
 In Debian-based systems, it might be necessary to install the additional `python3-virtualenv` package (requires root access).
 System administration assistance may be required if the target system is not Debian-based or the user has not enough